atsushi130/tabelog-bot/readme.md

 @tabelog-bot 恵比寿 ラーメン
 ```

+## Join bot to your slack team
+Please let Bot join as a your team member, And set `tabelog-bot` to bot's name.
+Bot setting page: `https://{your team}.slack.com/apps/manage/custom-integrations`

 ## License
 tabelog-bot is available under the MIT and Apache 2.0 license.
 See the [LICENSE file](https://github.com/atsushi130/tabelog-bot/blob/master/license-mit).